 On July 8, 2021, we sold the development of data centre Westpoort to GGID.
 The largest and most energy-efficient data centre consists of three towers, each 80 meters high with a total area of approximately 100,000 m2.

 In the initiation phase of this development we joined forces with the main stakeholders in the field of energy, connectivity and sustainability, including technical service provider USG Engineering Professionals (the connecting factor between people, knowledge and networks).
 The plans fit within the municipal policy aimed at sustainable data centers.
 Together, the parties have the knowledge and expertise to realize energy-efficient Tier 3 and Tier 4 data centres.

 “The Amsterdam metropolitan area is one of the three most important data center hubs in Europe, along with London and Frankfurt.

-The Amsterdam Internet Exchange (AMS-IX) is also one of the biggest Internet nodes in the world.
-The emergence of cloud services and big data is pushing the datacentre market to unknown heights.
-This sector, which was already considered one of the main drivers fuelling the Dutch economy, has become an integrated and indispensable part of our society and is expected to rise to even greater heights, driven also by the Internet of Things (IoT).
-Demand for datacentre services in the Amsterdam region is expected to continue to grow in the coming years.
+In addition, Amsterdam Internet Exchange (AMS-IX) is one of the largest internet hubs in the world.
+With the rise of cloud services and big data, the data centre market is experiencing unprecedented growth.
+The sector, which has been cited as one of the strongest pillars of the Dutch economy, has become an integral part of our society and will grow even more rapidly as a result of the “Internet of Things” (IoT), among other things.
+The demand for data centres in the Amsterdam region is expected to continue to rise sharply in the coming years.

 Architect: Rosbach Architects B.V.

-Structural engineer: Van Rossum Raadgevende Ingenieurs B.V.
+– Structural engineer: Van Rossum Raadgevende Ingenieurs B.V.

-System advisor: HaskoningDHV Nederland B.V.
+– Systems advisor: HaskoningDHV Nederland B.V.